Sponsors for non-profit events are hard to find. However, this doesn’t mean you can’t find them.

 Talk to your friends.
 Tell them what you’re up to and how they can help.

-Support must not be monetary only.
-It can be getting a free venue, snacks, and other stuff.
+Support must not be monetary.
+It can be a free venue, snacks, and other stuff.

 Everyone has that one friend with 4000 friends on Facebook, an army of friends on Instagram and an amazing number of friends on Twitter.